About the Carrbridge Centre

 It is for these reasons the Board is clear on the skill sets required from staff, volunteers and board members that will achieve such a challenging task.
 It is confident of current commitments and wishes to develop the Centre, staff, volunteers and services to achieve all that is detailed in the following plan.

 The Board is aware of the challenges it faces over the coming years and will be using its business plan as a basis for its delivery of services and offer of resources.

-Focusing not only on the building, the Board feels it should contribute to working in the surrounding area and especially with other local community and charitable organisations to reduce duplication, maximise potential and deliver appropriate and much needed services to the wider community.
+Focusing not only on the building, the Board feels it should contribute to working in the surrounding area and especially with other local community and charitable organisations to reduce duplication, maximize potential and deliver appropriate and much needed services to the wider community.